Giancarlo Stanton Player Props: Yankees vs. Cardinals

 Giancarlo Stanton At The Plate

-- Stanton is batting .198 with five doubles, seven home runs and eight walks.
+- Stanton has five doubles, seven home runs and eight walks while hitting .200.

-- In 60.6% of his games this season (20 of 33), Stanton has picked up at least one hit, and in four of those games (12.1%) he recorded at least two.
+- Stanton has reached base via a hit in 21 games this year (of 34 played), and had multiple hits in four of those games.

-- Stanton has had an RBI in 13 games this year (39.4%), including five multi-RBI outings (15.2%).
-He has also driven in three or more of his team's runs in one contest.
+- Stanton has driven home a run in 13 games this season (38.2%), including more than one RBI in 14.7% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.